GSA-TTS/identity-dev-docs/_includes/snippets/auth_content/aal_values.md

   - **`http://idmanagement.gov/ns/assurance/aal/2`**
       This is the same as the default behavior except users must authenticate with a separate second factor (i.e. not a remembered device).
   - **`http://idmanagement.gov/ns/assurance/aal/2?phishing_resistant=true`**
-      This specifies that a user has been authenticated with a crytographically secure method.
+      This specifies that a user has been authenticated with a crpytographically secure method.
 We currently support security keys, face or touch unlock, and PIV/CAC.
 Users must _always_ authenticate with a second factor.
   - **`http://idmanagement.gov/ns/assurance/aal/2?hspd12=true`**
       This specifies that a user has been authenticated with an HSPD12 credential (requires PIV/CAC).
 Users must _always_ authenticate with a second factor.
 {% endcapture %}